pixelstuermer/esp8266-mqtt-temp-publisher/README.md

 [![License: MIT](https://img.shields.io/github/license/mashape/apistatus.svg)](https://choosealicense.com/licenses/mit/)
 [![Build Status](https://travis-ci.org/pixelstuermer/esp8266-mqtt-temp-publisher.svg?branch=master)](https://travis-ci.org/pixelstuermer/esp8266-mqtt-temp-publisher)

-# ESP8266/NodeMCU script for measuring and publishing MQTT temperature data
+# ESP8266/NodeMCU Script for Measuring and Publishing MQTT Temperature Data
 The script reads temperature data from a [DS18B20](https://create.arduino.cc/projecthub/TheGadgetBoy/ds18b20-digital-temperature-sensor-and-arduino-9cc806) temperature module and publishes it with the [public MQTT broker](http://www.mqtt-dashboard.com) of HiveMQ.
 Of course, other brokers can be used as well.
 When subscribing to the corresponding topic, the published messages can be verified (using the HiveMQ [websocket client](http://www.hivemq.com/demos/websocket-client/) for example).

 ## Prerequisites